-I provide an open-ended counselling service for adults and young people from my own private practice in Welbourn, Lincolnshire and work in schools and colleges throughout Lincoln, Grantham, Sleaford and Newark.
+I provide an open-ended counselling service for adults and young people from my own private practice in Welbourn, Lincolnshire (LN5) and work in schools and colleges throughout Lincoln, Sleaford and Grantham.

 I work with young people (aged 7 and upwards), adults and families with the aim of providing space, a voice to be heard and the opportunity for each client to reach their own potential.

 I am a qualified counsellor with a Diploma in Therapeutic Counselling, hold a Certificate of Counselling Proficiency and am a registered member of the BACP (British Association for Counselling & Psychotherapy) with whom I am working towards accreditation.
 Just click here to see details of the BACP Ethical Framework.

 I have been counselling young people and adults since 2014.
 My career began volunteering as a school counsellor where I had the privilege of witnessing the growth and development of many children and adolescents despite all the challenges facing them.